-The FX application uses four processors: three to handle the three data feeds and one that joins the resulting events.
-The first three processors are configured in a single XML file, called preprocessor.xml, as Example 3-5 shows.
+The FX application uses five processors: three to handle the three data feeds, one that joins the resulting events, and one that generates summarized results.

-Example 3-5 FX Processor Component Configuration File: preprocessor.xml
+The first four processors are configured in a single XML file, called spreader.xml.
+For more information, see Section 3.7.6.1, "FX Processor Component Configuration File: spreader.xml."